slowjams/AWS/Demystifying AWS.md

   ]
 }
 ```
- * a permission that is attached to the role
+ * a permission that is attached to the user role above

  ```json
  {